What happens in the event of an eligible terrorism loss?

 What should commercial property insurers do?

-If a suspicious incident occurs, ARPC will notify all nominated contacts that the incident is being investigated by the relevant authorities.
-The reinsurance agreement obliges the insurer customers to advise ARPC as soon as possible of any circumstances likely to give rise to a claim.
+If a suspicious incident occurs, ARPC will notify all nominated insurer customer contacts that the incident is being investigated by the relevant authorities.
+The Reinsurance Agreement obliges the insurer customers to advise ARPC as soon as possible of any circumstances likely to give rise to a claim.
 Before any announcement of a DTI, ARPC will request that all affected insurer customers submit their eligible loss estimates via the RISe Claims System (accessed from the RISe login at the top of this page).
 Information about the RISe Claims system is available from the RISe Claims System Cedant Manual.

 What should commercial property owners or tenants do?